acentswap/docs2-wiki/get-started/bep20-guide.md

 ![](../.gitbook/assets/how-to-get-bep20-tokens-header.png)

-The native tokens of BNB Smart Chain (BSC) are **BEP20**.
+The native tokens of Acent Mainnet (BSC) are **BEP20**.

-To do most things on BSC, you will need to pay gas, which comes in the form of BEP20 BNB.
+To do most things on BSC, you will need to pay gas, which comes in the form of BEP20 ACE.

 You will also need the BEP20 version of any token you want to trade, stake etc. on BSC.